JoseRoca/AfxNova/docs/Printing /Printer Functions.md

 #### Return value

 If the printer supports color printing, the return value is TRUE; otherwise, the return value is FALSE.

+#### Remarks

 Some color printers have the capability to print using true black instead of a combination of cyan, magenta, and yellow (CMY).
 This usually creates darker and sharper text for documents.
 This option is only useful for color printers that support true black printing.

 ---